ucldc/nuxeo_spreadsheet/README.md

 [see the wiki for this repo](https://github.com/ucldc/nuxeo_spreadsheet/wiki)

 # Using `csv2dict`
-`csv2dict` constitutes a set of prototype Python scripts, which can be used to import tab-delimited spreadsheet metadata into  Nuxeo.
+`csv2dict` constitutes a set of prototype Python scripts, which can be used to import metadata in a tab-delimited spreadsheet into  Nuxeo.
 Note that CSV-based spreadsheets are not supported ("csv" is a misnomer).

+## 1. Upload files to a Project Folder in Nuxeo
-1) Once your `.pynuxrc` file is configured, upload your content files into a Project Folder in Nuxeo.
+Once your `.pynuxrc` file is configured, upload your content files into a Project Folder in Nuxeo.
 Import the files through the Nuxeo UI, or use the <a href="https://registry.cdlib.org/documentation/docs/dams/bulk-import/">bulk import options</a>.

+## 2. Get directory paths to the files
-2) Next, generate a list of directory paths for the files in that Project Folder.
+Next, generate a list of directory paths for the files in that Project Folder.
 Make sure you are in your python environment (e.g., venv) and run this command.
 ```
 nxls /asset-library/UCX/Project_folder
 ```